sharoncornelius/idpf-specification/idpf_specification.md

 As part of queue initialization, SW should clear all the generation bits in all completion queue descriptors.

-In the descriptor completion written by Device, Device changes the generation bit value (from 0 to 1 or from 1 to 0) to indicate to SW which descriptors in the ring were written back.
+In the descriptor completion written by device, the device changes the generation bit value (from 0 to 1 or from 1 to 0) to indicate to SW which descriptors in the ring were written back.
-SW uses this bit to identify newly written completions by Device versus ones which have already been processed by SW.
+SW uses this bit to identify newly written completions by device versus ones which have already been processed by SW.
 The bit polarity is flipped every ring wraparound.

-### RX Buffer queue association decision
+### RX Buffer Queue Association Decision

 When a packet arrives the device should take two “DMA related” decisions in the following order: